 Central London already has its own ULEZ, and in 2021, inner London will be placed under the same rules, too.
 In 2020, though, these zones will be introduced in cities around the country, including:

 Under these rules, if a vehicle does not meet the ULEZ emission standards then the driver will have to pay a fee to drive within the Ultra Low Emission Zone.

 * Delayed until July

 Although trade talks are mooted, as it stands we do not have a trade deal with the EU.
 There’s been a lot of talk about what this means for our passports, but no-deal Brexit also has ramifications for our ability to drive overseas.
 If we don’t strike a deal with the EU, UK citizens who are visiting Europe on holiday or for a short period of time will need an international driving permit to operate a vehicle.
-These are available from the Post Office for £5.50.
+These are available from the Post Office.